-- Let kitty set the pace.
-You can't force a cat into playing, but you can try different approaches to see what generates interest.
-If nothing else, your creative attempts will amuse him.
 You might try dimming the lights since cats like to hunt when it's darker.
 Match the action intensity to your cat's interest.
-After a while, you'll get to know his playing style and his look that says "I'm ready to play!"
+After a while, you'll get to know your cat's playing style and the look that says "I'm ready to play!"

-- Let him win.
 Don't make it too easy; let your cat enjoy the pursuit.
-But when he comes in for the big pounce, let him score a direct hit and savor the thrill of victory.
+But when it comes in for the big pounce, let your cat score a direct hit and savor the thrill of victory.